dhsu/dhsu.github.io/_posts/2020-05-02-automotive-mazda3-drive-belts.md

 1. If you've made it this far, know that the hardest part lies ahead.
 Mazda makes a special tool to install the a/c stretch belt, but the consensus is that using a simple zip tie hack is far easier than using the tool itself.
 Wrap the belt around the a/c compressor, and zip tie the top left to the crankshaft pulley as shown.
 ![zip tie]({{ page.imagedir }}/db9.jpg)

 1. Now, use a socket wrench with 21mm socket to rotate the crankshaft clockwise from the crankshaft bolt at the center of the pulley.
 For some engines, you shouldn't rotate the crankshaft opposite of its operating direction, so we'll just adhere to that principle here.
 While rotating, guide the belt towards proper seating.
 The zip ties may pop and break, and that is completely normal.
-If all of them break, you'll have to start over.
-Once you get the a/c belt on, remove the zip ties, and give the crankshaft a couple more rotations to ensure the belt is seated properly.
+If all of them break before the belt is seated, you'll have to start over.
+Once you get the a/c belt on, remove the zip ties, and give the crankshaft a couple more rotations to ensure the belt is installed properly.

 1. Start your car and make sure it doesn't explode.